-- Satisfactory Standing (FGPA 2.0 and above): Students who maintain a satisfactory standing are permitted to continue their studies in the Faculty of Arts - b.
+- Satisfactory Standing (FGPA 2.0 and above): Students who maintain a satisfactory standing are permitted to continue their studies in the Faculty of Arts. - b.
 Marginal Standing (FGPA 1.7 to 1.9 inclusive): Students receiving the first assessment of marginal standing are permitted to continue, under academic warning, until the next assessment of academic standing in order to raise the FGPA to 2.0 or higher.
-At the time of the next assignment of academic standing, such students:

-- who raise their FGPA to at least 2.0 may continue their studies with satisfactory standing. - whose FGPA is less than 2.0, and whose average on the courses taken since the last review is less than 2.0 will be required to withdraw. - 3) whose FGPA is less than 2.0 but who have, during the period since the last review, achieved an average of at least 2.0 on all courses attempted, will be permitted one further registration (under academic warning) in order to raise the FGPA to 2.0.
-If the FGPA is not raised to 2.0 at the next assessment, the student will be required to withdraw.
+At the time of the next assignment of academic standing, such students: - who raise their FGPA to at least 2.0 may continue their studies with satisfactory standing. - whose FGPA is less than 2.0, and whose average on the courses taken since the last review is less than 2.0 will be required to withdraw. - 3) whose FGPA is less than 2.0 but who have, during the period since the last review, achieved an average of at least 2.0 on all courses attempted, will be permitted one further registration (under academic warning) in order to raise the FGPA to 2.0.
+If the FGPA is not raised to 2.0 at the next assessment, the student will be required to withdraw c.
+Unsatisfactory Standing (FGPA 1.6 and below): Students receiving an unsatisfactory standing are normally required to withdraw from the Faculty of Arts.
+See §42.7 for information on academic appeal regulations.